metosin/cloud-busting/README.md

 Provides a menu to select Terraform version.

-Tfswitch has the advantage of being able to [specify the required Terraform version](https://www.terraform.io/docs/configuration/terraform.html#specifying-a-required-terraform-version) in a [configurafion](https://tfswitch.warrensbox.com/Quick-Start/#use-versiontf-file) file:
+Tfswitch has the advantage of being able to [specify the required Terraform version](https://www.terraform.io/docs/configuration/terraform.html#specifying-a-required-terraform-version) in a [configurafion](https://tfswitch.warrensbox.com/Quick-Start/#use-versiontf-file) file, which helps to make sure everyone in your team is using the same version of Terraform:

     $ cat version.tf
     terraform {